Hyperion (Titan): Etymology

-"Hyperion" means "he that walks on high" or simply "the god above", often joined with "Helios".
+"Hyperion" derives from the Ancient Greek prepositon ὑπέρ (hypér) "above"; the name thus roughly translates to "the one above".
+In Homer it is often joined with "Helios" in the fashion of an epithet.
 There is a possible attestation of his name in Linear B (Mycenaean Greek) in the lacunose form ]pe-rjo-[ (Linear B: ]𐀟𐁊-[), found on the KN E 842 tablet (reconstructed [u]-pe-rjo-[ne]) though it has been suggested that the name actually reads "Apollo" ([a]-pe-rjo-[ne]).

 Mythology

-Hyperion is one of the twelve or thirteen Titans, the children of Gaia and Uranus.
+Hyperion is one of the twelve Titans, the children of Gaia and Uranus.
 In the Theogony, Uranus imprisoned all the children that Gaia bore him, before he was overthrown.
-According to pseudo-Apollodorus, Uranus only imprisoned the Hecatoncheires and the Cyclopes but not the Titans, until Gaia persuaded her six Titan sons to overthrow their father Uranus and "they, all but Ocean, attacked him" as Cronus castrated him.
-Afterwards, in the words of Hesiod, Hyperion subjected his sister Theia to his love, and fathered on her three children, the lights of heaven; Helios (Sun), Selene (Moon) and Eos (Dawn).
+According to Apollodorus, Uranus only imprisoned the Hecatoncheires and the Cyclopes but not the Titans, until Gaia persuaded her six Titan sons to overthrow their father Uranus and "they, all but Ocean, attacked him" as Cronus castrated him.
+Afterwards, in the words of Hesiod, Hyperion subjected his sister Theia to his love, and fathered three children with her, who became the lights of heaven: Helios (Sun), Selene (Moon), and Eos (Dawn).
 As is the case for most of the Titans, there are no myths or functions for Hyperion.
 He seems to exist only to provide a father for the three celestial deities.
 As a Titan, one of the oldest generation of gods, Hyperion was a fitting father for these three sky-gods who, as elements of the natural world, must have been conceived of as having come into being near the beginning of the cosmos.

 Helios

 Hyperion and Helios were both sun-gods.
-In early sources sometimes the two were considered to be distinct, with Hyperion being the father of Helios, but sometimes they were apparently identified, with Hyperion being simply a title of, or another name for, Helios himself.
+Early sources sometimes present the two as distinct personages, with Hyperion being the father of Helios, but sometimes they were apparently identified, with "Hyperion" being simply a title of, or another name for, Helios himself.
 Hyperion is Helios' father in Homer's Odyssey, Hesiod's Theogony, and the Homeric Hymn to Demeter.
-But in the Iliad and elsewhere in the Odyssey, Helios is also called "Helios Hyperion" with Hyperion here either being used as a patronymic or other epithet, while also in the Homeric epics, and in the Homeric Hymn to Apollo, besides being called Helios, he is sometimes also called simply Hyperion.
+But in the Iliad and elsewhere in the Odyssey, Helios is also called "Helios Hyperion" with "Hyperion" here being used either as a patronymic or as an other epithet.
+In the Homeric epics, and in the Homeric Hymn to Apollo, besides being called "Helios", Hyperion is sometimes also called simply "Hyperion".
 In later sources the two sun-gods are distinctly father and son.
-In literature, the Sun is often referred to as "Hyperion's bright son."
+In literature, the sun is often referred to as "Hyperion's bright son."